-We piled back into Mae, full of pizza and wings and carrying a Styrofoam-encased gigantic pork tenderloin "for the road," courtesy of Roadhouse Bar & Grill.
+We piled into Mae, our Kia Sorento, full of pizza and wings and carrying a Styrofoam-encased gigantic pork tenderloin "for the road," courtesy of Roadhouse Bar & Grill.

 As we picked up I-44 we marveled at everything we'd done in the last 24 hours.
 From exploring a UNESCO World Heritage Site to our whirlwind tour of Pulaski County, we'd seen more than any two people had a right to in such a short amount of time.
 It was overwhelming, the sheer volume of information (and food!) we'd ingested in our first day.
 If this was any indication of the road ahead, we wondered how in the world we'd survive the next thirty.

 Jim had driven the day before so I drove to Eureka Springs, thinking that we could alternate stints behind the wheel during our trip.

 We quickly learned that was a bad idea.

 We were in the Ozarks, climbing up and down rolling countryside and surrounded by distracting vistas.
 I kept pointing and exclaiming "take a picture of that!
 Oooh, get that!
 Did you get that one?"
 I'd ask him to take video, and then ask him to lift the phone higher and get closer to the window so the dashboard wasn’t in the frame.

 I nearly went apoplectic when we drove through Kimberling City, just west of Branson, and crossed Table Rock Lake with its fingers of inlets and bluffs and expansive homes.
 I had a VISION, see, and we were MISSING stuff.